MayureshM0re/Kecilin-Beyblade-Detection/README.md

       2) battle_results.csv = It is a CSV file that contains Battle duration ( ins seconds ), Winner name, Battle end reason

       3) best.pt = the best.pt is the trained model

+Instructions to run my code :

+      1) Train.py = it is the code to train the YOLOv8n model

+      2) mainscript.py = it is the main code to detect Beyblades in a video frame and to dtermine the winner and loser between two beyblades 1 v 1 fight and winning beyblade spinning time after winning the game.

 ---